angryelectron/fona/README.md

-While most devices capable of running Java are also capable of establishing a PPP link, this can quickly burn through the small monthly data allotment typical of low-cost GPRS/M2M data plans, and does provide access to SMS.
+While most devices capable of running Java are also capable of establishing a PPP link, this can quickly burn through the small monthly data allotment typical of low-cost GPRS/M2M data plans, and doesn't provide access to SMS.

 By using the Fona/Sim800 Library instead of a full-fledged network via PPP, HTTP requests and SMS messages can be exchanged with a minimal amount of